underscoreio/essential-slick/src/pages/joins.md

 ## Zip Joins

 Zip joins are equivalent to `zip` on a Scala collection.
-Recall that the `zip` in the collections library takes a pair of lists and returns a list of pairs:
+Recall that the `zip` in the collections library operates on two lists and returns a list of pairs:

 ``` scala
 scala> val xs = List(1,2,3)